ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 this specification (see {{inconsistent}}) and/or with future extensions still to be defined.
-Where consistent interpretation between multiple actors is required for security purposes (e.g., where timestamps are embedded as parameters in access control information), only such extensions can be employed that have a defined resolution of such inconsistent data.
+Where consistent interpretation between multiple actors is required for security purposes (such as where timestamps are embedded as parameters in access control information), only such extensions can be employed that have a defined resolution of such inconsistent data.